barbazul/1kfa/mod_guide_gm.md

 # The Pitch

-If you're reading this, then you likely want to play A Thousand Faces of Adventure with your friends, but there's lots of other games out there, so what can you say to bring your friends to the table around *this* game?
+You want to play A Thousand Faces of Adventure with your friends, but there's lots of other games out there, so what can you say to bring your friends to the table around *this* game?

 Here are some things that make A Thousand Faces of Adventure special.
 You know your friends best, so, as you look at this list, think about what they